 Another common provision, found in a majority of states, is a requirement that a prosecutor must inform a victim or the victim's survivors of any plea bargaining in a case.
 In many states, victims' views and comments regarding both plea bargaining and sentencing are factored into the ultimate decisions or determinations.
 At least one state (Alabama) has expressly ruled that once a plea bargain is accepted, or there's detrimental reliance upon the agreement before the plea is entered, it becomes binding and enforceable under constitutional law.

 While plea bargaining is not a constitutionally-guaranteed right, you can expect it will be part of your criminal defense strategy.
 No matter what criminal matter you're facing, only an expert criminal defense attorney can be relied on to negotiate the best possible plea agreement for you.
-So if you've been charged with a crime, you should immediately consult with a criminal defense attorney at no charge to better understand your situation.
+So if you've been charged with a crime, you should immediately get in touch with a criminal defense attorney near you.